joeld42/ld48jovoc/README.md

 I'm also working on a "real" game engine called luddite (which lives elsewhere), unfortunately it is not yet in a useful state.
 The "luddite" directory in here is a precursor to that, it's all dead code and isn't very useful anyways.

+There's also an experimental snowkit basecode, but I wouldn't suggest using it.